 - Then stir vigorously with a wooden spoon to remove lumps.

 - Gradually add more cornmeal, 2 tablespoons at a time, stirring to keep porridge smooth.
-As it thickens, reduce additions to 1 tablespoon at a time until porridge is Play Doh consistency (about 20 minutes).
+As it thickens, reduce additions to 1 tablespoon at a time until porridge is Play-Doh consistency (about 20 minutes).

 - Remove from heat, cover pot, and let stand a few minutes.

-Kale relish recipe
+Kale relish instructions: